Gonzo – Matchbox Photography

 Do you scout your locations and sceneries beforehand or do you always have your trusty matchbox by your side?

-These days i always seem to have a pinhole camera of some sort loaded and in my bag.
-Most of the places in my flickr pages i already know though, so i return there to try to better previous shots.
+These days I always seem to have a pinhole camera of some sort loaded and in my bag.
+Most of the places in my flickr pages I already know though, so i return there to try to better previous shots.

 In today’s 24 hours economy and where the pace of life makes you put 48 hours in a day, did you ever find yourself running late for appointments because you were waiting for the matchbox magic to complete?